Ignition: Perspective vs. Vision

 While Vision did have “mobile” capabilities, there were plenty of limitations.
 Moving beyond the world of the Vision Module into a truly mobile capable environment enabled many new and exciting developments.
 The Ignition Perspective module enabled features like map-based interfaces, made cloud-based SCADA a feasible tool, and made it easy to implement projects like plant-floor dashboards on Smart TVs.

-If you are interested in learning more about how Corso Systems can convert your Vision windows to Perspective Views, please read our recent post - Ignition: Vision to Perspective Conversions
+If you’re interested in learning more about how Corso Systems can convert your Vision windows to Perspective Views, please read our recent post - Ignition: Vision to Perspective Conversions

 The question we now hear at every ICC event (and answer on nearly every call with anyone who is interested in Ignition) is “What is going to happen with Vision?